-Each team member will separately fill out a peer evaluation form after submitting the last cycle 1 report (Rotameter, report 3), after submitting the last cycle 2 report (Pumping, report 6), and after the last cycle 3 report (Sphere, Report 8) (when the group partners change).
-We will fill these out in class on the Wednesday that you turn in reports 3, 6, and 8.
+Each team member will separately fill out a peer evaluation form after submitting the last cycle 1 report (Viscosity, report 2), after submitting the last cycle 2 report (Friction, report 4), and at the safety meeting (week 14).
+We will fill these out in class.
 In addition, team members may submit peer evaluation forms at any time throughout the semester if there are issues to report.
 The purpose of this form is to indicate to the instructor whether or not an engineering team is functioning as it should.
 Fill out one column for yourself and one for your lab partner.

 Please use a professional standard when communicating with the instructors and TA.
 Guidlines are posted here: www.chem.mtu.edu/~fmorriso/cm3215/ProfessionalEmail.pdf

 All assignments and written submissions (especially rewrites) given to the Instructor or TA will be transmitted with a memo of transmittal.
 The memo of transmittal tells the recipient what it is that is being submitted and why it is being submitted (see Lecture 1).
 The only exeption to this are reports submitted with a Basics Checklist; the Basics Checklist will serve the purpose of the memo of transmittal.